 Lately, I have decided to jump in and learn Zig.
 Learn the whole thing.
 After a weekend of reading the whole reference, following some guides, doing [ziglings], and even started migrating some — WIP — Rust projects of mine just to learn correctly, I think I’m now ready to start talking about Zig.
 More specifically, I want to talk about something specific to the safety of Zig.

 Disclaimer: this article expects some sort of fluency with Zig to read smoothly.
-However, the examples and snippets will be explainied for the uninitiated ones.
+However, the examples and snippets will be explained for the uninitiated ones.

 Problem